EmmaB979/Git_Project_Sep23/Git_Project_Sep23/Git_Commands.md

 you can create a branch by returning to a previous commit, called a detached head/branch by `git branch <branch name> <commit ID>`

 This can happen by changing a previous commit. as long as this commit, that is not part anymore of the main branch, is not attached to a branch, it is a detached head.
 (Start from `git checkout <commit ID>`)

+## Conflict resolving

+When pushing something while someone else has pulled, edited and pushed again, and you haven't pulled this update, you will get a conflict.
+You can edit the file after git pull, solve the conflict in the file, save and then continue with the git status-add-commit and push.
+OR you can go to ungit, in which the conflict is visualized and you can continue the push after you used the ungit tool for solving the conflict.